 If you have bought a new motherboard and perhaps considering going with an SLI configuration, or adding some sophisticated cooling system, think hard about what a larger case can offer you.

-While a mid tower case is a popular size for most gamers or enthusiasts, the extra space gives you more options.
+While a mid-tower case is a popular size for most gamers or PC enthusiasts, the extra space gives you more options.

-Not only is adding more drives never an issue with a larger case but mounting extras for water cooling while keeping much-needed air cooling in place becomes more difficult with a medium or smaller sized case.
+Not only is adding more drives never an issue with a larger case but mounting extras for liquid cooling while keeping much-needed air cooling in place becomes more difficult with a medium or smaller-sized case.